ssec-jhu/base-template/README.md

 The CI tests run in github actions will use `uv` to run as above.
 See also [ci.yml](https://github.com/ssec-jhu/base-template/blob/main/.github/workflows/ci.yml).

 Each of the tests can be run individually as well, as described below.
+Additionally, the commands can be run directly in the terminal by copying the commands from the makefile, which is located at the root of the repository and is named `makefile`.

 All of the below commands assume you are in the root directory of the repository.

 # Linting:
 Linting tests typos, syntax, style, and other simple code analysis tests.